But Fast Trains Are Everywhere Right?

 The new IEP trains will replace the ageing but highly successful Intercity 125 fleet, giving UK rail commuters the chance to experience rail speeds of around 130 mph.
+The 125's give the fastest intercity rail journey times in the UK currently from cities like York, Leeds, and Edinburgh to London.
 The Department of Transport in the UK needed to find a suitable Intercity 125 replacement, and awarded the contract for supply of the trains to Hitachi Rail.

 Hitach have a tough act to follow - the Intercity 125 fleet was capable of cruising at speeds of 125 mph and with a 145 mph top speed and were hailed worldwide in the day as an engineering feat Britain could be proud of.;

 The Intercity 125 fleet was first introduced in 1976, so as you can expect, now is the time for this fleet to be upgraded with new, faster, more efficient rail stock: thus the task of the Intercity Express Program.

 The Intercity 125 fleet will be replaced by the IEP on the two lines regarded as the busiest and longest in Britain:

 The Great Western Main Line managed by First Great Western, which runs out from London’s super hub of Paddington and branches out to Bristol and Cardiff in South Wales via Reading, Oxford, and Swindon, and the North and South Cotswolds.
 Major towns such as Newbury and Swansea are also covered.
 The first trains of a 57 vehicle contract are expected to be running in summer 2017.